nobusugi246/spring-boot-vuejs/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# build for production with minification and JAR packaging
+# shortcut of npm run build and ./gradlew build
+npm run package

 # run unit tests
 npm run unit